Los Alamos National Laboratory Director of the Office of Science Program Office (Project-Program Director 6) in Los Alamos, New Mexico

-Education Required: Position requires a minimum of a bachelor’s degree in a technical discipline and twelve years plus relevant experience, or an equivalent combination of education and experience.
-An advanced degree and Project Management Institute certification is preferred; specifically a Ph.D. degree in a scientific or engineering field relevant to the Office of Science programs or equivalent combination of education and experience.
+Position requires a Ph.D. degree in a scientific or engineering field relevant to the Office of Science programs or equivalent combination of education and experience.

 Note to Applicants: For consideration, applicants must submit a comprehensive cover letter that addresses the key requirements of the position and their vision for the position.